flutter/website/src/desktop.md

 {{site.alert.note}}
   **This page covers desktop support for macOS which is available as an alpha release.**
-  Window and Linux platforms are still under development.
+  Windows and Linux platforms are still under development.
   You can try Windows and Linux platform support as explained in the [Desktop shells][] page in the [Flutter wiki][].